danfis/libccd/README.md

 # libccddbl [![Build Status](https://travis-ci.org/danfis/libccddbl.svg?branch=master)](https://travis-ci.org/danfis/libccddbl)

+***libccddbl*** is a fork of the package (libccd)[https://github.com/danfis/libccd.git].
+This package is intended to only allow double precision whereas ***libccd*** allows you to compile either with single or double precision.
+The purpose of this library is to be able to install the double-precision version alongside the single-precision version.
+There may be instances when a user needs double-precision for some things and wants to use single precision for others.

 ***libccddbl*** is library for a collision detection between two convex shapes. libccddbl implements variation on Gilbert–Johnson–Keerthi algorithm plus Expand Polytope Algorithm (EPA) and also implements algorithm Minkowski Portal Refinement (MPR, a.k.a.
 XenoCollide) as described in Game Programming Gems 7.

-libccddbl is the only available open source library of my knowledge that include MPR algorithm working in 3-D space.
+libccd (and now libccddbl) are the only available open source library of my knowledge that include MPR algorithm working in 3-D space.
 However, there is a library called [mpr2d](http://code.google.com/p/mpr2d/), implemented in D programming language, that works in 2-D space.

-libccddbl is currently part of:
+libccd is currently part of:

 1. [ODE](http://www.ode.org/) library (see ODE's *./configure --help* how to enable it),
 2. [FCL](http://www.ros.org/wiki/fcl) library from [Willow Garage](http://www.willowgarage.com/),